SteveBarnett/human-centred/workshops/nztestingconf-2024.md

 - [not-binary slides](../not-binary.pdf)
 - [not-separate slides](../not-separate.pdf)

-TODO: a short one on [the a11y tree](The accessibility tree), and how to read it.
+TODO: very short one on [Accessibility and usability considerations for disabling buttons and inputs](/2021/08/06/accessibility-and-usability-considerations-for-disabling-buttons-and-inputs/)
+{: .boxout .boxout-todo}

-TOOD: a short one on ["100% accessible" is impossible](/2022/09/21/100-percent-accessible-is-impossible/), see also [Aside: a note on binary thinking](/2024/02/20/knowing-when-to-quit-an-audit/#aside-a-note-on-binary-thinking)
+TODO: a short one on ["100% accessible" is impossible](/2022/09/21/100-percent-accessible-is-impossible/), see also [Aside: a note on binary thinking](/2024/02/20/knowing-when-to-quit-an-audit/#aside-a-note-on-binary-thinking)
+{: .boxout .boxout-todo}

 ### Know the technology